-For a long time, the feeling was that backend developers have always done the smarter and serious programming, thinking about meaningful issues such as testability, maintainability, state management, and API design, while the frontend colleagues played with pixels and just made things look pretty.
+For a long time, the feeling was that backend developers have always done complex development while the frontend colleagues played with pixels and just made things look pretty.

 With both tech stack and user needs evolving so fast, we don’t get to have the luxury to have developers that understand only their part of the app.

 Honestly, this explosion is not giving us the luxury of having excellent frontend developers that only understand one side of the product - “their” part.
 From patterns to functional programming to reactive abstractions and continuing with architecture best practices, layers get shaped following the same mindset, the way we solve and approach these concerns is pretty much the same on the server as in the client.

 If we really look at the product we are about to build from the perspective of a craftsperson we should care about the overview: how the relations between entities are being designed to how the server communicates to the client, having the awareness to differentiate business logic from presentation logic in order to make the best decisions, especially on API design and client state management, and being able to understand how our programs are being deployed and consumed at the end of the day.
 There should be no problem in my development process that is not MY problem.
 As long as it involves and affects my work, everything is also my concern.
 We talk much about team uniformity but we are not able to visualize the whole product the team is shaping and this, in the long run, costs us a lot of resources.

 Please don’t fall into the extreme where you feel the rush and stress of becoming the master of the whole stack, but it’s a total game-changer to have an overview on more than just the front-end or just the back-end of the application.
 Having an understanding of how the two parts interact can help us a lot in optimizing, creating stronger, maintainable, and user-oriented applications while satisfying the business requirements.